 The following service-based APIs are used in connection with data collection and reporting:

 1. The Ndcaf_DataReportingProvisioning service is provided by the Data Collection AF.
 It is defined by the present document and is specified in TS 26.532 [7].

-a.
-Used by Provisioning AF instances in the Application Service Provider server to provision data collection and reporting in the Data Collection AF.
+This service is used by Provisioning AF instances to provision data collection and reporting in the Data Collection AF.

 2. The Nnrf_NFManagement service is provided by the NRF.
 It is defined in clause 5.2.7.2 of TS 23.502 [3] and specified in clause 6.1 of TS 29.510 [6].

-a.
-Used by the Data Collection AF to register an available NF profile with the NRF for each set of data collection and reporting provisioning information held by the former.
+This service is used by the Data Collection AF to register an available NF profile with the NRF for each set of data collection and reporting provisioning information held by the former.

 NOTE: As described in clause 6.2.8.2.2 of TS 23.288 [4] the NF profile in this case includes the External Application Identifier (used by clients when reporting data to the Data Collection AF), the Internal Application Identifier (used for event exposure to the NWDAF) and the Event ID.
 These NF profile parameters are in addition to those specified in clause 5.2.7.2 of TS 23.502 [3].